meilisearch/documentation/resources/faq.md

 For more accurate features and issues, everything is detailed in the issues of all our [GitHub repositories](https://github.com/meilisearch/MeiliSearch/issues).

-## How can I contact the meilisearch team?
+## How can I contact the MeiliSearch team?

 See our [contact page](/learn/what_is_meilisearch/contact.md).